huggingface/blog/setfit.md

     <em>Prominent methods on the RAFT leaderboard (as of September 2022)</em>
 </p>

 On other datasets, SetFit shows robustness across a variety of tasks.
-As shown in the above figure, with just 8 examples per class, it typically outperforms PERFECT, ADAPET and fine-tuned vanilla transformers.
+As shown in the figure below, with just 8 examples per class, it typically outperforms PERFECT, ADAPET and fine-tuned vanilla transformers.
 SetFit also achieves comparable results to T-Few 3B, despite being prompt-free and 27 times smaller.

 <p align="center">
     <img src="assets/103_setfit/three-tasks.png" width=700>